PP Travel Blog

 #latomatina #tomatina #tomatofight #tomatofightspain #latomatinafestival #spanishfiesta #tomatinatomatofight #bunoltomatofestival #tomatothrowing #tomatothrowingfestival #whenislatomatina #latomatinafoodwastagePosted: 22 July 2019 16:05:29 GMT by Mark

-Book Now for La Tomatina 2019 It's the World's largest food fight.
+La Tomatina is the World's largest food fight.
 It's totally crazy.
 It's totally wild.
 It's out of control and an unbelievably fun experience.
-On the last Wednesday of August each year, the world famous tomato throw ... read more
+On the last Wednesday of August each year, the world-famous tomato throwing festival takes pl ... read more